Sheffield, 3 March 2009

 Dear colleagues and friends,

 With a slight delay I am pleased to send out our second newsletter for this year.
-The delay is partially explained by an addition to my family, as my third daughter was born on February 4th and I have taken the liberty to post an image on our Flickr-account, www.flickr.com/photos/crff/.
-I want to apologise for my absence from the Centre due to my paternal leave.
-However, I am now back at the centre and am looking forward to our spring programme of events.
+The delay is partially explained by an addition to my family, as my third daughter was born on February 4th and I have taken the liberty to post an image on our Flickr-account, www.flickr.

 All the best,